PreciousNosiphoDonkrag/BIN381_Milestones/Models/readme.md

-The two random forest models will be sotred here.
+The models were too large to be uploaded into github. even in their zip format.